 Click a question to view the answer.
-If your question is not answered below, email Study Abroad your question.
+If your question is not answered below, email studyabroad@purdue.edu your question.

 Is it expensive to study abroad?

 That depends.
 Studying abroad can be as inexpensive or as expensive as you make it.
-Factors to consider are program type, your status as an in-state or out-of-state student and the cost of living in the place where you will study.
+Just as there are a wide variety of programs, they also vary in cost.
+Factors to consider are program type, how much you pay at Purdue, and the cost of living in the place where you will study.
 However, the single biggest factor is usually how much independent travel you do on weekends and breaks.
-See our extensive section on Financial Matters for details.

 Does financial aid apply?